 Mathematics is a subject which many find difficult.
-Often problems with the foundation material such as addition, subtraction, multiplication and division sap confidence and limit progress with more advanced topics.
+Often problems with the fundamental material such as addition, subtraction, multiplication and division sap confidence and limit progress with more advanced topics.
 However, unlike other subjects, the requirement for a good Maths qualification can appear repeatedly throughout our lives.

-- C1 to C4 Pure Maths
+- Pure Maths